CofluxLabs/coflux/docs/docs/logging.md

 )
 ```

-Will appear in the web UI like this:
+These messages will appear in the web UI like this:

 <img src="/img/beer_logs.png" alt="Log messages" width="500" />